June 19-22, 2024

 Sonia Kupfer, University of Chicago, Chicago, United States

-Andrew Latchford, St Mark's Hospital, London, United Kingdom
+Andrew Latchford, St Mark’s Hospital, London North West University Healthcare NHS Trust, London, United Kingdom

 13:10-14:10